Luis De Filippis

 Luis De Filippis is an Italian Canadian film director and screenwriter from Toronto, Ontario, Canada.
 Her work includes the award-winning short film For Nonna Anna (2017) and her feature-length directorial debut Something You Said Last Night (2022).
 As a trans femme filmmaker, De Filippis has become known for challenging and redefining trans representation within contemporary cinema.

 Early life and education

 De Filippis was raised in Vaughan, Ontario, Canada, by an Italian Canadian family.
 Before going to film school, she trained in ballet at Canada’s National Ballet School in Toronto, Ontario, Canada.
 After ballet, she pursued Image Arts: Film at Toronto Metropolitan University (previously known as Ryerson University), graduating in 2012.
 De Filippis has cited her family and Italian Canadian heritage as her inspiration for her films.

 Career

-Before pursuing a film career, De Filippis worked as a movie theater usher at the Toronto Film Festival (TIFF) for six years.
+Before pursuing a film career, De Filippis worked as a movie theater usher at the Toronto International Film Festival (TIFF) for six years.
 She began her filmmaking career in the 2010s, directing a few short films before her breakout short film, For Nonna Anna (2017).